rolker/project11/documentation/Installation.md

 ## Downloading NOAA raster navigation chart for CAMP

 CAMP uses georeferenced raster images as background layers.
 The simulations defaults to Portsmouth Harbor in New Hampshire, so a raster nautical chart works fine as a background layer.
-In [NOAA Nautical Chart Catalog](https://www.charts.noaa.gov/ChartCatalog/Northeast.html), search for chart 13283.
-Download and unzip it.
+NOAA chart 13283 has been included for your convenince.

 In CAMP, File->Open Background or the BG button, and open 13283_2.KAP.